Rakshadhikari Baiju Oppu: Plot

-The story revolves around a middle-aged man Baiju who works as a government employee and patron of a local arts and sports club.
+The story revolves around a middle-aged man, Baiju, who works as a government employee and patron of a local arts and sports club.

 Cast

 Production

-The production of the movie was started on 6 October 2016.
+The production of the movie started on 6 October 2016.

 Release and reception

-Rakshadhikari Baiju Oppu released on 21 April 2017.
-After having a slow start at the box office, it soon picked up pace and reportedly collected ₹ 8.32 crore in 21 days.
-The film completed 100 days run in theatres and fetched ₹ 23.6 crore gross.
+Rakshadhikari Baiju Oppu was released on 21 April 2017.
+After a slow start at the box office, it soon picked up pace and reportedly collected ₹ 8.32 crore in 21 days.
+The film completed 100 days in theatres and fetched ₹ 23.6 crore gross.

-Critical reviews to the film have been mostly positive.
+Critical reviews of the film have been mostly positive.
 Lauding the film as a feel-good entertainer, Mythili Ramachandran of Gulf News wrote: "Rakshadhikari Baiju is a refreshing film with its characters leaving behind a nice feeling."
 Veeyen also gave a positive review, writing, "Clever, enjoyable, witty and poignant by turns, ‘Rakshadhikari Baiju Oppu’ is an entertaining character drama with a subtle, pertinent note concealed within its folds."

 Baradwaj Rangan of Film Companion South wrote "Baiju is beautifully shot and edited.
 The frames are dense – there's always something happening in the background.
-The camera could change its focus, and there’d be another set of lives, another set of stories to follow."
+The camera could change its focus, and there'd be another set of lives, another set of stories to follow."

 Music

-Music album was released by the label Millennium audios.
+The music album was released by the label Millennium audios.